M4: Multi-generator, Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection: The M4 Dataset

-We gathered human-written text from various sources across domains such as Wikipedia (the March 2022 version), WikiHow~\citep{DBLP:journals/corr/abs-1810-09305}, Reddit (ELI5), arXiv, and PeerRead~\citep{kang-etal-2018-dataset} for English, Baike and Web question answering (QA) for Chinese, news for Urdu, RuATD~\citep{shamardina2022ruatd} for Russian and news for Indonesian.
+We gather human-written texts from a diverse range of sources across various domains and languages.
+For English we have Wikipedia (the March 2022 version), WikiHow~\citep{DBLP:journals/corr/abs-1810-09305}, \reddit (ELI5), \arxiv, and \peerread~\citep{kang-etal-2018-dataset}, for Chinese we have~Baike/Web QA question answering (QA), for Russian we have RuATD~\citep{shamardina2022ruatd}, for Arabic \wikipedia, and we use news for Urdu, Indonesian, and Bulgarian.
+Details about the data sources are provided in \appref{sec:englishsource} and \ref{sec:otherlanguagesource}.

-For machine generation, we prompt the following multilingual LLMs: ChatGPT, \textit{text-davinci-003}, LLaMa~\citep{touvron2023llama}, FlanT5~\citep{chung2022flant5}, Cohere, Dolly-v2, and BLOOMz~\citep{niklas2022bloomz}.
-Models are asked to write Wikipedia articles given titles, abstracts based on the title (arXiv), peer reviews based on the title and the abstract (PeerRead), answer questions (e.g., Reddit and Baike/Web QA) and write news briefs based on the title.
+For machine generation, we prompt the following multilingual LLMs: GPT-4, ChatGPT, GPT-3.5 (\textit{text-davinci-003}), Cohere, Dolly-v2 \cite{DatabricksBlog2023DollyV2}, and BLOOMz 176B~\citep{niklas2022bloomz}.
+The models are asked to write articles given a title (\wikipedia), abstracts given a paper title (\arxiv), peer reviews based on the title and the abstract of a paper (\peerread), news briefs based on a title (news), also to summarize \wikipedia articles (Arabic), and to answer questions (e.g., \reddit and Baike/Web QA).\footnote{The OpenAI detector states that texts with less than 1,000 English characters are difficult, and thus we set the minimum length as 1,000 for English, and a length equal to 1,000 English characters for other languages when selecting human texts and prompting LLMs.}